-- 1. Base Bid: Existing to remain. - 2.
-Alternate: After Plumbing Prime Contractor removes and replaces the shower and accessories, but prior to floor ramp, within Low Rise UFAS Unit Type F, 1019 Johnston Avenue, the General Contractor shall patch to match an area of a total of 500 square inches of drywall walls adjacent to the shower, clean and prepare surface to install PC salvaged 2 1/2" (Or one Tile width) x 60" of ceramic floor tiles.
-Grout to match existing in color, texture and installation.
+- 1. Base Bid: After Plumbing Prime Contractor removes and replaces the shower and accessories, but prior to floor ramp, within Low Rise UFAS Unit Type F, 1019 Johnston Avenue, the General Contractor shall patch to match an area of a total of 500 square inches of drywall walls adjacent to the shower, clean and prepare surface to install PC salvaged 2 1/2" (Or one Tile width) x 60" of ceramic floor tiles.
+Grout to match existing in color, texture and installation. - 2.
+Alternate: Delete additional drywall work and flooring work above, since shower.